Category: Beaux Arts

 Reaching 46 feet below the street surface,10 the building’s basement originally housed 550 tons of machinery that powered the company’s cable cars, including wheels measuring 32 feet in diameter and weighing 50 tons each.11

-Cornice on The Cable Building
+Cornice on the Cable Building, New York

-Cornice on The Cable Building
+Cornice on the Cable Building, New York

 The machinery has long since been removed, and today the Cable Building’s deep bowels house the Angelika Film Center, where there’s a chance you may find me some late evening, watching an indie flick as nearby subway trains rumble past.